Graduate Assistantships Resource Center

 To be eligible for the ITA assessment, students must meet the minimum English proficiency scores:

 - TOEFL iBT speaking sub score of 20 - 25

 - TOEIC speaking sub score of 110 -150

 - IELTS Speaking subtest score of 6.5 or higher

 International Student Employment Information

-Generally, F-1 students are only allowed to work on campus for 20 hours per week during the Fall and Spring semesters (40 hours during breaks and annual vacation).
-For a job to be considered to be "on campus" you must receive a USF generated paycheck or the on-campus location must offer essential services to students, such as the Yuengling Center or the USF Bookstore.
+Generally, F-1 students are only allowed to work on-campus for 20 hours per week during the Fall and Spring semesters (40 hours during breaks and annual vacation).
+For a job to be considered "on-campus" the student must receive a USF generated paycheck or the on-campus location must offer essential services to students, such as the Yuengling Center or the USF Bookstore.

 Below are guidelines for USF employers to assist with the hiring process of USF international students:

 - International students with F-1 and J-1 visas who are enrolled full-time are allowed to accept on-campus employment for 20 hours per week.
 They can be employed on-campus 40 hours per week during official breaks, such as the winter break and summer.
 Students must request permission by completing the Full-time On-Campus Work Request for Breaks and Annual Vacations.